-A fairly large percentage of CNC jobs are actually 2D jobs, like drawing or cutting 2D profiles out of a material, like with a laser or plasma cutter, or even a V-bit carving of a sign in a piece of wood.
-Often these types of jobs are impromptu type jobs where you just want to do something quickly for fun.
+A fairly large percentage of CNC jobs are actually 2D jobs, like drawing or cutting 2D profiles out of a material, like with a laser or plasma cutter, Often these types of jobs are impromptu type jobs where you just want to do something quickly for fun.
 That is where GCode Draw can be a perfect solution.

 Since this product is 2D, it is great for things like making signs, or things with text on it, and doing so effortlessly quick, without getting bogged down in the heaviness of using a complicated 3D CAD program with many steps.